How to identify a cyber-attack

 To prevent your system and devices, you should:

-• keep firewalls up to date and keep anti-malware software up to date
+- keep firewalls and anti-malware software up to date

 Ransomware